 Have your child take AP classes

 AP (advanced placement) classes are offered in almost all high schools.
 These classes are harder because they are college-level material.
-At the end of each class those is a standardized AP test that, if passed with a certain score, can be worth college credits.
+At the end of each class there is a standardized AP test that, if passed with a certain score, can be worth college credits.
 Our daughter had taken enough AP classes in high school that she was able to shorten her required time at college by a full semester.
-That’s a big cost savings!
+That’s a big cost saving!